 Whether you’re a local or a tourist for the holidays, it can be uber overwhelming to navigate just how many awesome things there are going on in London over Christmas time.
 Lucky for you (and in the spirit of Christmas, of course) I’ve got you covered!

 In this post, I’ll be sharing how to spend Christmas in London including the best Christmas tours in London, the best places to see the Christmas lights in London, the best Christmas markets in London, the best Christmas events & activities and where to stay for Christmas in London.
-Plus, a special Christmas bonus for you at the end of this post.
 Enjoy!

 Best Christmas Tours in London